Feyerabend/ABC80/BEFORE.md

 "Computer Industries ltd.").[^diab] The core products was for a long time based on the bus "Data Board 4680".
 The numbers in the name came from the intended support of Intel 4004, Motorola 6800 and Zilog Z80.
 Besides a versatile board computer driving the bus, cards could be added in the style of the S-100 bus to build custom computers suitable for the intended audience of industrial applications.

 In 1974 a memorandum describes ideas for a new computer, the "Seven-S".
-At the end of the memorandum, the main competition is mentioned:
+At the end of the memorandum, the main competition is mentioned:[^triad]

 > The main competitor is Datapoint 2200 made by Computer Terminal Corporation, USA.
-This unit has been on the marketfor about four years and some 6000 units have been sold, of which 300 in Sweden.
+This unit has been on the market for about four years and some 6000 units have been sold, of which 300 in Sweden.

 > Datapoint 2200 has been a success and has open a market for a new